iscl-fnlp/iscl-fnlp.github.io/index.md

 at the [Department of Linguistics](http://sfs.uni-tuebingen.de), [University of Tübingen](http://uni-tuebingen.de).

-Detecting, understanding and generating figurative language
-have been one of the biggest challenges for natural language processing dsystems.
+Detecting, understanding and generating figurative language have been one of the biggest challenges for natural language processing systems.
 In this seminar course, after introductory lectures during the first few weeks, participants are required to read, discuss and present selected papers from literature.
 The course also includes